Tuesday 7 June 2016

 Matthew added: “My experiences at Solent, and the support the University provided, have had a huge positive impact on helping to put this project together.
 The live project brief module on my course helped to give me the skills I needed when preparing our funding bid.”

 M-Tech will start in July 2016 with five summer workshops in Southampton community centres.
 It’ll continue through 2017, working in partnership with schools, community centres, pupil referral units and local councils across Southampton and the Isle of Wight.

 Executive Head for Southampton and Isle of Wight Music Hubs, Kath Page, said: “The benefits of learning music are well documented and have a profound effect on helping to improve attainment, achievement and confidence both in music and beyond.

 “With this grant from Youth Music, we are able to bring these benefits to the young people in Southampton and the Isle of Wight who face barriers to learning due to socio-economic factors, low engagement and low investment in their area.”

-Find out more about the M-Tech project by visiting their website or by taking a look at the below video.
+Find out more about the M-Tech project by taking a look at the below video.